MU-Data-Science/GAF/VariantKG/README.md

     $ cd /mydata/GAF/VariantKG/codebase/sparqling-genomics-0.99.11/tools
     $ make

-You are now ready to process VCFs and generate knowledge graphs by following the execution instructions in the [Processing-VCF-README.md](/NSF-RAPID-KGV/Processing-VCF/README.md)!

 <b>NOTE:</b> The given instructions have been tested in an environment with Python version 3.7.3.
 If using any other Python versions, you may encounter version mismatch issues for other packages being used.

 # Setting up Blazegraph